 Since 2002, STENAPA has been monitoring the sea turtles that visit the shores of St Eustatius and its Marine Park.
 Nightly patrols help us spot turtle tracks (although hawksbills will challenge rocky shores to find their nests, leaving few tracks).
 Information in-line with WIDECAST protocol is recorded and the nest hidden to avoid being tampered with.
 40 – 60 days later, depending on the species, additional data is collected when the hatchlings emerge.
-Overtime, the data becomes a story and it tells us the trend in reproductive success, likely genders and much more.
+Overtime, the data becomes a story and it tells us the trend in reproductive success, likely their gender and much more.

 Protecting turtle nesting beaches has also been an ongoing, annual activity as garbage on the beaches is removed so they do not hinder either the mother or the hatchlings on their journey.
 Removing the pollution also prevents it from washing out to sea and causing even more problems.
 Sargassum washed ashore has been a growing threat to nesting beaches globally, but especially in the Caribbean.
 The Reforestation Project and Made in Statia Agriculture Centre remove as much of the sargassum as possible for fertilizer and mulch here on Statia.